ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Step 4: Collected Evidence is passed from the Attester to the Verifier

 * Step 5 (time(RG,RA)): The Verifier reviews the Evidence and takes action as needed.
-As the Relying Party and Verifier are assumed co-resident, this can happen in one step.
+As the interaction between Relying Party and Verifier is out of scope for RIV, this can happen in one step.

-  * If the signed PCR values do not match the set of log entries which have extended a particular PCR, the device should not be trusted.
+  * If the signed PCR values do not match the set of log entries which have extended a particular PCR, the device SHOULD NOT be trusted.

-  * If the log entries that the Verifier considers important do not match known good values, the device should not be trusted.
+  * If the log entries that the Verifier considers important do not match known good values, the device SHOULD NOT be trusted.
 We note that the process of collecting and analyzing the log can be omitted if the value in the relevant PCR is already a known-good value.

-  * If the set of log entries are not seen as acceptable by the Appraisal Policy for Evidence, the device should not be trusted.
+  * If the set of log entries are not seen as acceptable by the Appraisal Policy for Evidence, the device SHOULD NOT be trusted.

-  * If the AIK signature is not correct, or freshness such as that provided by the nonce is not included in the response, the device should not be trusted.
+  * If the AIK signature is not correct, or freshness such as that provided by the nonce is not included in the response, the device SHOULD NOT be trusted.

-  * If time(RG)-time(NS) is greater than the threshold in the Appraisal Policy for Evidence, the Evidence is considered stale and not trusted.
+  * If time(RG)-time(NS) is greater than the threshold in the Appraisal Policy for Evidence, the Evidence is considered stale and SHOULD NOT be trusted.

 ### Transport and Encoding

 Network Management systems may retrieve signed PCR based Evidence as shown in {{IETF-Attestation-Information-Flow}}, and can be accomplished via NETCONF or RESTCONF, with XML, JSON, or CBOR encoded Evidence.

+Implementations that use NETCONF MUST do so over a TLS or SSH secure tunnel.
-Implementations MUST use NETCONF and MAY use RESTCONF transport, over a TLS or SSH secure tunnel
+Implementations that use RESTCONF transport MAY do so over a TLS or SSH secure tunnel.

-Retrieval of Log Evidence will be via log interfaces on the network device.
+Retrieval of Log Evidence SHOULD be via log interfaces on the network device.
 (For example, see {{I-D.ietf-rats-yang-tpm-charra}}).

 {: #peer-to-peer}
 ## Centralized vs Peer-to-Peer